minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 ## Clear all online and standby redo logs

-1. Connect database as sysdba
+1. Connect database as sysdba.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba